Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/front-end/README.md

-To launch the webpage with json:
+To launch the webpage front end:

 Install npm on your device

 In the terminal navigate to the front-end directory

-Run "npm install -g json-server"

-Once installed, run "json-server --watch db.json --port 3001"

 In a new terminal window, run "npm start"